LukaLuka5/BookInfoApp/README.md

 # BookInfoApp
-Find books based on user comments
+Find books to read, share your thoughts and add new books to the database.